 Content Staging: This is a feature by which you can curate content/marketing activities in advance to prepare for an event.
-Magento will take care of getting all the marketing activities, Banners, website look and feel rolled out at the specified time and date.
+Magento will take care of getting all the marketing activities, Banners, and website look and feel rolled out at the specified time and date.

 B2B Module: The B2B module comes with the following list of features

 - Shared Catalog: In case of access to multiple catalogs to different customers based on their customer group, this is pretty helpful.
-This feature also helps with setting customer specific pricing alongside the regular pricing rules.
+This feature also helps with setting customer-specific pricing alongside the regular pricing rules.

 - Company Structure: This feature gives the merchant to offer complete control over setting up company hierarchy and approval workflows.
 There is also complete control over which companies have what payment options.